Learn · Real Estate Appraisal · 7 min read

 Tools that help with sloped-ceiling measurement

-Measuring half stories accurately requires sketching the floor plan and then overlaying the ceiling height boundaries.
+Measuring half stories accurately requires sketching the floor plan and then overlaying the ceiling height boundaries, the same systematic approach covered in how appraisers calculate square footage.
 Laser distance measurers make it faster to pinpoint exactly where the 5-foot and 7-foot lines fall from each wall.
 Some appraisers mark the floor with tape during the inspection to make the boundary visible in photos.

 Digital sketch tools like PlanSnapper allow you to upload a floor plan photo and trace the measurable area, automatically calculating square footage for the regions that qualify as GLA.
 This is particularly useful for Cape Cods where the qualifying area is an irregular polygon rather than a simple rectangle.